Denials Evaluation and Processing

 • Denials may involve coding, medical necessity, bundling, authorization, eligibility, timely filing, duplicate billing, or documentation issues.

-• The coder's denial review starts with the payer response, claim, documentation, guidelines, edits, and payer policy.
+• Denial review starts with the remittance advice/EOB, the claim, the documentation, the guidelines, the edits, and payer policy.

-• If the original coding is wrong, correct the claim; if it is supported, help build an appeal; if the record is unclear, use clarification policy.
+• If the original coding is wrong, correct it; if it is supported, build the appeal; if the record is unclear, use the query/clarification policy.

-• Denial trends should feed education, edit updates, chargemaster review, and workflow improvement.
+• Denial trends should feed coder education, edit updates, chargemaster review, and front-end workflow fixes.

 Denial Management for CCA Questions

-A denial is a payer refusal to pay all or part of a claim.
+A denial is a payer's refusal to pay all or part of a claim.
 The reason may be coding-related, coverage-related, administrative, or contractual.
+A denial differs from a rejection, which is a claim returned before adjudication for a format or data error and can simply be corrected and resubmitted.
 Coders are most often involved when the denial concerns diagnosis linkage, procedure coding, modifiers, units, NCCI edits, medical necessity, or documentation support.

 Common Denial Categories